 3. Find a tech partner

 A close partnership with IT is especially important.
 A technical partner designs the entire lifecycle of the system, supports development, manages deployment with IT priorities in mind, and provides ongoing maintenance.
 In a nutshell, you decide which customer problems require a customer service automation solution, and your tech partner identifies which solution is best.

 4. Create detailed roadmaps with your tech partner

 Some of the changes will happen relatively quickly.
 However, it often takes several years for banks, insurance companies, and financial firms to implement the transformation across all areas of their business.
 To be successful in the long term, you need a clear plan for each business unit and function, as well as for the entire company.

 Deadlines help work together toward achieving a shared goal and keep complex, multi-phase customer service automation projects on track.
 When defining deadlines, be sure to consider various risks to avoid setting expectations too high.

 6. Reap the benefits of customer service automation software and the resulting improvement in customer experience!

 Customer service is important to your business because it retains customers, increases sales and profits, and provides you with lucrative long-term relationships.
-When it comes to automation in customers service, there are a number of specifics to consider to maintain and multiply all achievements of your CS unit.
+When it comes to automation in customer service, there are a number of specifics to consider to maintain and multiply all achievements of your CS unit.